Lynchk07/Workday-Scheduler-/README.md

 https://github.com/Lynchk07/Workday-Scheduler-.git

 # Future updates:
-complete code that uses CSS color styling and javascript to assign past, present, and future color to existing app.
+Complete code that uses CSS color styling and javascript to assign past, present, and future color to the existing app.